w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 executed.

-Note how the length of the lead-in, decision, confirmation, and enactment periods vary depending on the origin.
-Root origin has more extended periods than the other origins.
+Note how the length of the lead-in, decision, confirmation, and enactment periods vary depending on the track.
+Root origin track has more extended periods than the other tracks.
 Also, the number of referenda within each track differs, with the Root origin track only accepting one. proposal at a time (see below).